zavolanlab/SCINPAS/README.md

 # SCINPAS (Single Cell Identification of Novel PolyA Sites)

 ## Description
-SCINPAS is a nextflow pipeline that identifies previously known and novel poly(A) sites directly from single 3'end RNA sequencing data.
+SCINPAS is a nextflow pipeline that identifies previously known and noble polyA sites directly from single 3'end RNA sequencing data.

 ## Workflow